jeblad/heurestic-reasoning-agent/README.md

 Heuristic Reasoning Agent (PyHERA) with [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) at host and [CUDA](https://en.wikipedia.org/wiki/CUDA) at device, integrated with [PyCUDA](https://documen.tician.de/pycuda/).

+There are separate subrepositories for each of the models.

 ## Usage

-This software creates and runs an agent continuously.
+The managing software creates and runs an agent continuously.
 The inputs (sensory data) are injected on the [dendrites](https://en.wikipedia.org/wiki/Dendrite) artificial [synapses](https://en.wikipedia.org/wiki/Synapse), and the outputs (motor data) are extracted from [axons](https://en.wikipedia.org/wiki/Axon).

+### Primary commands

 It should be enough to clone the repo, then `cd` into the folder, and then build a [software agent](https://en.wikipedia.org/wiki/Software_agent) with